VUEngine/vuengine.github.io/documentation/user-guide/sound.md

 };
 ```

-A **SoundTrackSpec** determines if the playback reproduces sounds as natively supported by the VirtualBoy’s Virtual Sound Unit (VSU) or Pulse Code Modulation data (PCM).
+A [SoundTrackSpec](/documentation/api/struct-sound-track-spec/) determines if the playback reproduces sounds as natively supported by the Virtual Boy’s Virtual Sound Unit (VSU) or Pulse Code Modulation data (PCM).

 ```cpp
 SoundTrackROMSpec MenuSongSoundTrack1 =